When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Kaia Overview

-• Namesakes: Kaia Wilson, Kaia Gerber, Kaia Iva, Kaia Parnaby.
+• Namesakes: Kaia Gerber, Kaia Kanepi, Kaia Wilson, Kaia Iva, Kaia Parnaby.

 What Does Kaia Mean?

-In Scandinavian tradition, Kaia is a diminutive of Katarina or Katherine, which means “pure.”
-This connects the name to a long lineage of royal and saintly history.
+In Scandinavian tradition, Kaia is a diminutive of Katarina or Katherine, which means pure.
+That is the reading behind the name in Norway, Denmark, and Estonia, and it connects Kaia to a long line of saints and queens named Katherine.

 Where Does the Name Kaia Come From?

-Simultaneously, it has roots in Latin through the obscure Roman name “Caia.”
-In Roman antiquity, “Caia” was the feminine form of “Caius” and was synonymous with the concept of a woman of the house; during Roman weddings, a bride would famously say, “Ubi tu Gaius, ego Gaia” (Where you are Gaius, I am Gaia).
+The name also has roots in Latin through the Roman name Caia, the feminine form of Caius.
+During Roman weddings a bride would say, “Ubi tu Gaius, ego Gaia” (where you are Gaius, I am Gaia), which is why the Caia and Gaia forms sit so close together.

 How Popular is the Name Kaia?